alicehillier/rainforest-cafe/README.md

 ### **Frameworks/Libraries/Programmes Used**

+- W3Schools: Used to validate HTML and CSS documents, and to look for ideas and guidance about how to implement my designs.

+- MDN Web Docs: Used to look for ideas and guidance about how to implement my designs.

+- Unsplash and Pexels: All images and the video on the homepage were sourced from these websites.

-- Google Fonts: "K2D", the font used across the entire website, was imported using Google Fonts.
+- Google Fonts: "K2D", the font used across the entire website, was sourced from Google Fonts.

 - Font Awesome: Social media link icons and individual letter icons for vegan, vegetarian and gluten-free items on the food menu were sourced from Font Awesome.